Cyberfizh is my way of asking a simple question. For a while it was the wrong question. That question was:

 We live in the age of the ‘meme’, a phrase first coined in 1976 by the evolutionary biologist and self-professed atheist, Richard Dawkins, to describe small pieces of culture that spread from person to person by imitation but with the possibility heightened in the digital age for more rapid distribution and adaptation.
-The digital meme defines our post-modern condition filled with irony, interaction, and anxiety.
+The digital meme defines our post-modern condition filled with irony, creativity, interaction, subversion, and anxiety.

 The Christian gospels are not memes, but they were written in Koine Greek, ‘ἡ κοινὴ διάλεκτος’, or “the common dialect” of the Roman Empire.
 In the twenty first century social media is increasingly becoming our everyday language.
 This development raises some of the deeper, and lighter questions, I explore in Cyberfizh, such as:

 - What are we becoming as our digital existence suffuses with every part of our existence?

 - Is the meme not only the medium but the message?

 To start this journey my answer to the last question is this emoji: